sourceallies/glue-biscuit/notes.md

     1. Improving Job Performance
     1. Only processing un-processed data

-## TODOS:
-- Hack together the sample job to just get it working locally in container
-- Define the example job output schema
-- Take a first cut at the "job structure" question
-- Redo the job with TDD to validate testing strategy

 # Reprocessing Data

 Reprocessing data within a data lake presents certain challenges.
 If you think of your traditional bronze/silver/gold data lake architecture, this will only apply to the silver and gold layers.
 The bronze layer should never be modified to allow re-creation of the more curated levels.